|

 -

-- This moth looks like wasp.
+- This moth looks like a wasp when it is flying.
 Its

 wings are black with translucent yellow-orange spots.
 It has black and orange-yellow bands on its